codelion/pts/README.md

 ### DPO Datasets

 PTS creates high-quality DPO datasets by isolating the specific token-level choices that lead to success or failure.
 This allows for more targeted and effective fine-tuning compared to using entire sequences.

+**Important:** When exporting to DPO format, you must provide a model using the `--model` parameter and enable the `--find-rejected-tokens` flag.
+This is necessary because DPO pairs require both a chosen token (the pivotal token that increases success probability) and a rejected token (an alternative token that decreases success probability).

 ### Steering Vectors